edeuss/jellyfin-plugins/Jellyfin.Plugin.Animated.Music/README.md

 - **Tall Animated Cover Previews**: `.jpg`, `.jpeg`, `.png`, `.webp`
 - **Vertical Backgrounds**: `.gif`, `.mp4`, `.webm`, `.mov`, `.avi`

+## How to find videos

+### Animated covers

+Apple Music provides animated album covers that can be downloaded as square animated covers using [Ben Dodson's Apple Music Artwork Finder](https://bendodson.com/projects/apple-music-artwork-finder/).
+Note that this tool only downloads square covers (and no previews), not tall animated covers.
+A dedicated site for downloading videos and previews with proper file naming is planned for future development.

+### Vertical backgrounds

+Spotify offers artists vertical background videos called "Canvas" that play behind the music.
+You can download these videos using a Spotify track link and [canvasdownloader.com](https://www.canvasdownloader.com).

 ## API Endpoints

 The plugin provides REST API endpoints to access animated files programmatically: